top of page

 Skill Level: Beginner, free for members

-XC skiing is easy enough that anyone can do it and it's a great workout in the snow!
+Cross country skiing is easy enough that anyone can do it and it's a great workout in the snow!
 It's as easy as walking and much more efficient than snowshoeing.
-This intro class will be on flat terrain - stay tuned for more advanced adventures that goes on rolling terrain!
+This intro class will be on flat terrain - more advanced adventures go on rolling terrain!

 Skill Level: Intermediate, free for members